run2000/compactbeans/README.md

   * PropertyEditor interface omitted
   * Visibility interface omitted

-Most things that requires a specific reference to the java.beans.* package are omitted.

-  * Any feature that requires explicit bean info to be exposed is omitted.
-     - no ParameterDescriptor
-     - no AdditionalBeanInfo
-  * Remove constructors and methods that are not required by the introspector
-     - descriptors appear immutable from outside the java.beans.* package

 Beans static class is included, in abbreviated form.

   * No reference to BeanContext or AppletInitializer, so no overloads of instantiate() method.
   * No implementation of "guiAccessible" or "designTime" properties.

+Address mutability concerns:

+  * Remove or reduce visibility of setter methods that are not required by the introspector
+     - descriptors appear immutable from outside the beans.* package
+  * Add DescriptorData class for attributes that may need manipulation outside the beans.* package
+     - composed into the FeatureDescriptor classes with read-only facade
+     - copy on write style encouraged outside the beans.* package

 No XMLEncoder, XMLDecoder